-Using T-Ports’ innovative form of transhipment is a more cost-effective way to move commodities than conventional exporting using high cost large ports and jetties.
+Using T-Ports’ innovative form of transhipment is a more cost-effective way to move commodities than conventional exporting using high cost deep-water ports and jetties.

 Financial risk is reduced as companies have a smaller footprint in on-shore infrastructure.